 - So, 35+30+15+10+10 = 100% of your FICO score.

 - List your expenses, make a budget and track your spending.

 You’ve identified what’s in your credit report and taken steps to make the report accurate.
 You know what makes up a credit score and what parts you may need to work on in order to increase it.
 Saving is also key and must be part of the budget.
 In addition to having a great credit score and low to no debt, there is still a need to have available funds for various buyer expense such as inspections, appraisal, earnest money, option money, closing costs, and down payment.
-Based on the information given by lawyer’s help with a bankruptcy attorney, sounds scary and it can be, but if you are prepared it will be less stressful.
 Does this mean buyers have to have perfect credit and be debt free before they should purchase a home?
 No, it just means that the more you know and the better prepared you are, the better your home buying experience will be.
 So, “Build It Right from Ground Zero.”

 image courtesy of zeevveez